codejamorg/deno-employee-contact/README.md

 1. Make sure you have Deno installed.
 You can find installation instructions at [deno.land](https://deno.land/).
 2. Clone this repository: `git clone https://github.com/codejamorg/deno-employee-contact.git`
 3. Navigate to the project directory: `cd deno-employee-contact`
+4. Create a .env file and paste content of .env.example into .env file
-4. Start the app: `deno run --unstable-kv --allow-net main.ts`
+5. Start the app: `deno run --unstable-kv --allow-net main.ts`

 ## Contributing